Southern Pines Golf Club

 Holes to Note

-Second hole, 565/490 yards; A stellar example of how different tees drastically impact a hole.
+Second hole, 565/490 yards; A stellar example of how different tees dramatically impact a hole.
 Franz quite cleverly created the room to add a new tee in the property’s far corner, stretching the hole 75 yards in length and turning it into a true three shotter.
 From this new back marker, a 240-yard drive hits into the upslope of the far hill, stunting much roll-out.
 A three wood or hybrid is then required to carry a diagonal hazard ahead, leaving the golfer with a ~ nine iron approach.
 Meanwhile, played from the white markers, a totally different scenario unfolds.
 One’s tee ball carries the crest of the hill and scampers forward some 40 yards.
 Indeed, the golfer can darn near reach the same diagonal hazard that a hybrid was required to carry for one’s second from the back tees.
-From there, he has a downhill stance/lie from ~210 yards to an uphill green.
+From there, he has a downhill stance/lie from ~220 yards to an uphill green.
 Getting a clean strike on a ball from a downslope is always tricky.
-Franz removed a deep right greenside bunker, and golfers can conceivably play a draw onto the open putting surface.
+In this case, it is worth noting that there is a comparably flatter area long right off the second tee.
+If the golfer can find it, his second shot is much easier.
+Franz elected to remove a deep right greenside bunker, further rewarding the golfer who plays along the hole’s more dangerous right side where a boundary line extends from tee to green.
 From either tee, the hole is fascinating and that is repeated at several other holes too (namely the fifth, tenth, eleventh, and fifteenth) whereby the blue and white markers yield wildly different holes.
 Bottom line: have fun mixing up the tees.
 One of the great mistakes that ‘card and pencil’ golfers make is slavishly playing from one set of tees.
 Their fixation with entering a score for handicap purposes trumps the fun gained by experiencing holes from different starting points.

-Fourth hole, 400 yards; Measuring 6,600 yards from the back markers, some golfers mistakenly think they will have an easy time of things.
+Fourth hole, 410 yards; Measuring 6,600 yards from the back markers, some golfers mistakenly think they will have an easy time of things.
 Combine the number of times that drives hit into hills with the number of overtly uphill approach shots, and Southern Pines plays longer than the score card suggests.
+Note the hog’s back fairway in the photograph below that Ross so effortlessly incorporated into the routing.

 Fifth hole, 535 yards; We now enter the portion of the property where Ross extended the course in 1913/14 and the manner in which he captures a twenty-five foot drop in elevation at the 240-yard mark from the tee is terrific.
-Can the good club golfer hit a draw on this slight dogleg left to allow have his/her tee ball to receive a turbo-kick off the downslope, thus bringing the green within reach in two?
+Can the good club golfer hit a draw on this slight dogleg left and have his/her tee ball receive a turbo-kick off the downslope, thus bringing the green within reach in two?
 The appeal of trying to hit the proper shaped tee ball never wanes and leaves one wondering (marveling!) how Ross managed to string hole after hole together whereby the landforms influence play in alternating ways.
 Sure, Southern Pines enjoys great topography, but that natural advantage could have been readily squandered in the hands of lesser architects.
+Franz added four cross hazards (here, the second, twelfth and fifteenth holes), all of which are much in keeping with Ross’s work in Pinehurst in the 1910s and 1920s.
+In fact, Franz very much admires – and even prefers – how ‘aggressive’ Ross was in those decades compared to some of his later work.
+These cross hazards make the course, first and foremost, a much better driving test.
+At the fifth, if the golfer doesn’t find the fairway off the tee and gets tangled up with sand or rough at the top of the hill, the odds of carrying the cross hazard greatly diminish.

 Sixth hole, 440 yards; A study of Google Maps reveals a series of wetlands and lakes bisects the property.
 The original architects stayed away from the low-lying areas, but Ross hopscotches the golfer over it twice, both coming and going.
 The first time occurs off this tee, which Ross put right beside the lake so that only a topped tee ball could possibly find it.
 As opposed to the last hole which elbows left and downhill, this one swings right and uphill.
-The art of shaping tee balls thankfully exists at Southern Pines.
-Even after a perfect power fade, the golfer is likely left with something close to a hybrid.
+After a power fade, the golfer is likely left with something close to a hybrid.
 Again, full marks to Franz for how he and his team recontoured this green.
 Before, the entrance to the elevated putting surface was too abrupt.
 Balls hit from ~200 yards would routinely hit the bank – and be rebuffed.
 Considering this is the course’s longest two shotter, that is un-Ross like and not good architecture.
-Franz lowered and floated the front of the putting surface out more into the fairway.
+Franz and team lowered and floated the front of the putting surface out more into the fairway.
 Now, many more players experience the thrill of seeing their long approach climb onto the putting surface.
 In fact, having a ball do so is one of the most rewarding moments of the day.
 This is another prime example whereby the golf has been dramatically enhanced, even while playing within the same corridor.

 Ninth hole, 190 yards; During the Golden Age of architecture, architects had fewer restraints placed on them than their modern peers and were often free to find the routing that yielded the finest sequence of holes.
 In this case, Ross wasn’t forced to return the first nine to the clubhouse.
 In fact, over two thousand yards separates the ninth green from the clubhouse and it’s the third par three on this side.
 Most modern architects don’t enjoy such latitude as they are frequently handcuffed by the allowance for housing and having balanced nines that return.